+According to the creator of this recipe, the white chocolate adds vanilla flavor to cream cheese frosting.
 So what exactly does white chocolate—or rather, “white confection,” seeing as we all know white chocolate isn’t truly chocolate and is, thereby, a misnomer—taste like?
 Not like milk chocolate.
 Not like dark chocolate.
-Maybe a little like vanilla, as the author’s note above explains.
+Maybe a little like vanilla, as the author above explains.
 Although we’d venture to say that this white chocolate cream cheese frosting’s vanilla-y smack is due to the ample amount of vanilla extract in the recipe.
 Which leaves us at something of a loss, even after slathering swoops and swirls of this frosting onto white chocolate cupcakes and demolishing, uh, thoughtfully tasting several for the sake of research.
-During the sugar-induced mania that ensued, David was able to describe white chocolate as “a creamy, milky flavor.”
+During the sugar-induced mania that ensued, David was able to describe white chocolate as “a creamy, milky flavor.”–Renee Schettler Rossi

-White Chocolate Cream Cheese Frosting Recipe
+White Chocolate Cream Cheese Frosting

-- 8 ounces white chocolate, finely chopped
+- 8 ounces white chocolate finely chopped

-- 1 pound cream cheese, at room temperature
+- 1 pound cream cheese at room temperature

-- 8 tablespoons (1 stick) salted butter, at room temperature
+- 1 stick (4 oz) salted butter at room temperature

 - 2 cups confectioners’ sugar